MayShang/memo/cmd-script/most-useful-commands.md

 git log --online --after="2018-03-18"
 ```

+#### more git log

+Option	Description
+-p

+Show the patch introduced with each commit.

+--stat

+Show statistics for files modified in each commit.

+--shortstat

+Display only the changed/insertions/deletions line from the --stat command.

+--name-only

+Show the list of files modified after the commit information.

+--name-status

+Show the list of files affected with added/modified/deleted information as well.

+--abbrev-commit

+Show only the first few characters of the SHA-1 checksum instead of all 40.

+--relative-date

+Display the date in a relative format (for example, “2 weeks ago”) instead of using the full date format.

+--graph

+Display an ASCII graph of the branch and merge history beside the log output.

+--pretty

+Show commits in an alternate format.
+Options include oneline, short, full, fuller, and format (where you specify your own format).

+--oneline

+Shorthand for --pretty=oneline --abbrev-commit used together.

+-<n>

+Show only the last n commits

+--since, --after
+--since "2020-60-12"

+Limit the commits to those made after the specified date.

+--until, --before

+Limit the commits to those made before the specified date.

+--author

+Only show commits in which the author entry matches the specified string.

+--committer

+Only show commits in which the committer entry matches the specified string.

+--grep

+Only show commits with a commit message containing the string

+-S

+Only show commits adding or removing code matching the string
+git log -S"hello"

+git log -- filenme
+gitk filename

 ## adb
 ```
 sudo adb kill-server
 sudo adb start-server
 ```
 ## vim: break long line
 ```
 :set tw=80